Tag Archive for: 2020-21

 To fully understand the acronyms and analyze your results, see the help section below:

-If the result shows "ADAC," it means you have been admitted before the selection process; "LC" stands for "supplementary list."
-However, for the Medicine and Midwifery programs, if the result shows "LC" even though you are admitted to Medicine or Midwifery when you check the ranking list (ADMP), this is due to the existence of two training sites.
-Since allocation is based on merit, you must therefore list these programs in your prioritized choices in accordance with the procedure specified in the attached document.
+If the result shows “ADAC,” it means you have been admitted before the selection process; “LC” stands for “supplementary list.”
+However, for the Medicine and Midwifery programs, if the result shown is “LC” even though you are admitted to Medicine or Midwifery when you check the ranking list (ADMP), this is due to the existence of two program locations.
+Since placements are made in order of merit, you must therefore list these programs in your prioritized choices in accordance with the procedure specified in the attached document.

-On the list: ADMP = admitted prior to program selection in the medical or midwifery program, regardless of the training location: Nîmes or Montpellier.
+On the list: ADMP = admitted before making a choice in the medical or midwifery program, regardless of the training location: Nîmes or Montpellier.

 Two steps to follow: